 Students should follow the above process; however, the student may, at any time, file a complaint with the school's accrediting agency, the state licensing agency or the U.S. Department of Education.

 How to file a complaint with DPOS:

 Complaints can be filed with DPOS at www.coloradoETPL.org:

-Colorado Division of Private Occupational Schools (DOPS) Department of Higher Education there is a two-year limitation (from students last date of attendance) to file a complaint.
+Colorado Division of Private Occupational Schools (DOPS) Department of Higher Education

 1600 Broadway, Suite 2200 Denver, CO 80202 (303) 862-3001